 Helpful information related to the COVID-19 pandemic:

-- Hospitalizations of Children Aged 5–11 Years with COVID-19: CDC released an MMWR on hospitalizations of children aged 5–11 years with laboratory-confirmed COVID-19 in 14 states from March 2020 to February 2022.
+- Hospitalizations of Children Aged 5–11 Years with COVID-19: CDC released a Morbidity and Mortality Weekly Report (MMWR) on hospitalizations of children aged 5–11 years with laboratory-confirmed COVID-19 in 14 states from March 2020 to February 2022.
 COVID-19 can cause severe illness in children.
 Children aged 5–11 years became eligible for COVID-19 vaccination on November 2, 2021.
 During the period of Omicron predominance (December 19, 2021–February 28, 2022), COVID-19–associated hospitalization rates in children aged 5–11 years were approximately twice as high among unvaccinated as among vaccinated children.
 Non-Hispanic Black children represented the largest group of unvaccinated children.
 Thirty percent of hospitalized children had no underlying medical conditions, and 19% were admitted to an intensive care unit.
 Children with diabetes and obesity were more likely to experience severe COVID-19.
 Increasing COVID-19 vaccination coverage among children aged 5–11 years, particularly among racial and ethnic minority groups disproportionately affected by COVID-19, can prevent COVID-19–associated hospitalization and severe outcomes.

 - Cleaning and Disinfecting Fact Sheet (PDF)